Born in Monfalcone, Italy, Giorgio Caoduro is rapidly becoming one of the leading Italian baritones of his generation.

 Giorgio has worked with conductors such as Carlo Rizzi, Jesús López-Cobos, Riccardo Frizza, Bruno Bartoletti, Daniel Harding, Bruno Campanella, Nicola Luisotti, Daniel Oren, James Conlon, Michel Plasson, Zubin Mehta… and directors like Pier Luigi Pizzi, Jérôme Savary, Massimo Ranieri, Irina Brook, Sir Peter Hall, Toni Servillo, Luca Ronconi, Stefano Vizioli, Denis Krief, Andrei Serban, Francisco Negrin, Marco Bellocchio and Laurent Pelly.

-Upcoming performances embrace the roles of Papgeno in Mozart’s Zauberflöte at the Sanxay Festival; Dandini in Rossini’s Cenerentola in Florence; Ford in Verdi’s Falstaff in Parma and at the Festival Verdi; Peter the Great in Donizetti’s Borgomastro di Saardam at the Festival Donizetti in Bergamo; Taddeo in Rossini’s Italiana in Algeri at the Liceu Barcelona; Enrico in Lucia di Lammermoor at the Sydney Opera House, Belcore in L’Elisir d’amore in Lausanne, the title role in Il Barbiere di Siviglia at the Liceu Barcelona…
+Among his recent and futureperformances are the roles of Papgeno in Mozart’s Zauberflöte at the Sanxay Festival; Dandini in Rossini’s Cenerentola in Florence; Ford in Verdi’s Falstaff in Parma and at the Festival Verdi; Peter the Great in Donizetti’s Borgomastro di Saardam at the Festival Donizetti in Bergamo; Taddeo in Rossini’s Italiana in Algeri at the Liceu Barcelona; Enrico in Lucia di Lammermoor at the Sydney Opera House, Belcore in L’Elisir d’amore in Lausanne, the title role in Il Barbiere di Siviglia at the Liceu Barcelona…

 In the 2012/13 season Giorgio Caoduro made his debut at the Washington National Opera as Lescaut in Manon Lescaut and debuted at the Florida Grand Opera as Germont in La Traviata.
 He also returned to Sydney for Lucia di Lammermoor.
 Engagements for the 2013/14 season include performing at the Opéra de Lausanne in a production of Il Barbiere di Siviglia as Figaro.